webandras/decimus-wp-starter/README.md

 Replace urls:

-`wp search-replace 'https://example.com' 'http://localhost:8080/wp' --skip-columns=guid`
+`wp search-replace 'http://localhost:8080' 'https://decimus.local' --skip-columns=guid`

 Or use PhpMyAdmin for a small database.

-*Note: `bin/mysql-import` is not working.*
+*Note: `bin/mysql-import` is now working.
+See the comments in the bash script.*

-## PHP 8.0/8.1

-There are deprecation and other warnings which will be eventually fixed in future WordPress and Bedrock releases...

 ## Change table prefixes

+**Easier to use phpmyadmin for replacing the prefixes!**

+More complicated approach:
 Generate queries for all tables:

 ```sql